akuaagyeiwaa/ATSA/index.md

 ## VISION STATEMENT

-To become a vibrant and unique student-focused Association in Asante Akim Adomfe and beyond to promote tertiary education and youth engagement in the society
+To become a vibrant and unique student-focused Association in Asante Akim Adomfe and beyond to promote tertiary education and youth engagement in the society.